roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 ## My Setup

 My Home Automation (Domoticz) runs on a Raspberry Pi 4.
-In addition I use mosquitto message broker, node-RED and the aforementioned zigbee2mqtt.
+In addition I run mosquitto message broker, node-RED and the aforementioned zigbee2mqtt.

-Zigbee2MQTT integration within Domoticz is taken care of by a Domoticz plugin - see https://github.com/stas-demydiuk/domoticz-zigbee2mqtt-plugin , however this plugin doesn't currently support properly the Hive SLR2/SLT2 combination.
-Therefore I am currently using mqqt publish/subscribe calls directly from Domoticz (dzVents) in order to control the SLR2/SLT2.
+Zigbee2MQTT integration within Domoticz is taken care of by a Domoticz Python plugin - see https://github.com/stas-demydiuk/domoticz-zigbee2mqtt-plugin , however at this time the plugin doesn't currently support properly the Hive SLR2/SLT2 combination.

+As a result of this I am using mqqt publish/subscribe calls directly from Domoticz (dzVents) in order to control the SLR2/SLT2.

-Status (ie the state of CH/HW relays, thermostat setpoint and temperature) **from** the SLR2/SLT2 are handled by a node-RED flow which publishes to domoticz/in topic thus updating devices in Domoticz.
+Status (ie the state of CH/HW relays, thermostat setpoint and temperature) **from** the SLR2/SLT2 is handled by a node-RED flow which publishes to **domoticz/in** topic thus updating devices in Domoticz.

 ## Testing